Discover noisy sealion colonies, Galapagos sharks, and a wealth of the archipelago's colourful birdlife on this one week trip in the Galapagos.

 Bartolome Island offers an explosive volcanic landscape, and you can climb around 80 metres to admire the dramatic view of Pinnacle Rock.
 Between December and March green turtles nest on the beaches here.

-Santa Cruz and disembark
+Day8: Santa Cruz & disembark at Baltra

 This morning, you travel to Caleta Tortuga, also known as Black Turtle Cove, by panga (dinghy).
 Located on the north side of Santa Cruz, there is a mangrove swamp where you can see nesting marine turtles during certain months, as well as rays, sharks and pelicans.
 You will return to the vessel following the morning excursion, before disembarking at Baltra shortly afterwards.